-The easiest way to create and control thoughtful planning of a community is through a single owner with a single vision; unrealistic when most communities are made up of multiple owners with varying, or little, vision.
+The easiest way to create and control thoughtful planning of a community is through a single owner with a single vision; though unrealistic when most communities are made up of multiple owners with varying vision.
 The challenge of every community is to get multiple owners to share a single vision.
 A few do.
 Some never try.
 Others fail miserably, having underestimated the commitment and effort required to create a meaningful and lasting identity.

-Places where you feel uncomfortable are void of architectural organization and are usually communities that may have been planned with good intentions but didn’t possess sufficient panning control to survive an onslaught of disconnected architects, developers or buyers who think only of their own property instead of how they might best fit into the surrounding architectural landscape.
-They fail to become a vibrant community based on integrity and character and often fall into neglect, abandonment or partial abandonment.
+Places that feel uncomfortable are void of architectural organization and are usually communities that may have been planned with good intentions but didn’t possess sufficient planning control to survive an onslaught of disconnected architects, developers or buyers who think only of their own property instead of how their properties and designs might best fit into the surrounding architectural landscape.
+They fail to become vibrant communities based on integrity and character and often fall into neglect or abandonment.

 Then there are the communities throughout the US, frequently located within or near outstanding natural environments that have yet to realize their full potential as relevant and sought after-status.
 They have positive attributes but are sprinkled with disjointed planning and sterile pockets of architecture.
 They are in architectural and planning limbo—waiting for somebody or something to stimulate the resident’s awareness of place and to start to identify, expand and protect its character.

 If you’ve been to places like Woodstock, Vermont; Bar Harbor, Maine; Old Town Alexandria, Virginia; Charleston, South Carolina; Seaside, Florida; Carmel, California; or countless newer neighborhoods and small communities that have been smartly developed to give residents and visitors a unique experience—you know how special and inviting a community can be.
 You’ll also learn, upon inquiry, how expensive homes and rental are within these communities.